 The Committee also annually reviews and reassesses the adequacy of its written Charter.
-No material revisions were made to the Charter in fiscal 2015.
+No material revisions were made to the Charter in fiscal 2016.
 The Charter is attached as Appendix C.

-The Committee met 4 times during fiscal 2015 with representatives of the Independent Auditor at all meetings.
+The Committee met four times during fiscal 2016 and representatives of the Company's Independent Auditors were at all four meetings.

-Composition of the Audit Committee
+Composition of the Fiscal2016 Audit Committee